Chinmayamission/CFF/docs/responses/views.md

 }
 ```

+!!! note
+    Note that this aggregation will only be applied to a single response.
+If you want to aggregate multiple responses to get overall statistics, see [Adding a summary view](#Adding a summary view).

 ## Adding a summary view

 You can add a summary view which runs aggregate queries in MongoDB and then shows the results of those queries in the responses table view.
-To do so, add an object in dataOptions.views such as the following:
+To do so, add an object in `dataOptions.views` with `type` equal to `stats`.
+Here is an example:

 ``` json
 "views": [{